 The highlighted green section illustrates the yielding area on the Strong Frame special moment frame connection, which is a patented system designed to yield in a seismic event.

 (Protected by U.S. and foreign patents and other pending and granted foreign patents.)

 Sample Yield-Link Compression and Elongation from Testing

-There are several benefits to using the Simpson Strong-Tie Strong Frame SMF for new and retro t projects.
+There are several benefits to using the Simpson Strong-Tie Yield-Link® moment connection for new and retrofit projects.
 In new construction, the frame can be incorporated into the early stages of design.
 Simpson Strong-Tie can provide design options for the customer without charge.
-The eld-bolted connections allow for quicker frame erection and installation.
-In retro t designs, the bolted connection means the frame can be erected in the interior conditions of light-frame construction without the risk of fire.
+The field-bolted connections allow for quicker frame erection and installation.
+In retrofit designs, the bolted connection means the frame can be erected in the interior conditions of light-frame construction without the risk of fire.
 The beam and columns can be erected in parts, making the SMF much easier to handle than a fully welded frame.

 Prequaliﬁed moment connections are structural steel moment connection conﬁgurations and details that have been reviewed by the AISC Connection Prequaliﬁcation Review Panel (CPRP) and incorporated into the AISC 358-16 standard.
 The criteria for prequaliﬁcation are spelled out in the AISC seismic provisions, AISC 341.
 In short, AISC 341 contains performance and testing requirements that have been shown to produce robust moment connections, and AISC 358 includes connection details that meet those criteria.
 AISC 358-16 Prequalified Connections include the Simpson Strong-Tie Strong Frame moment connection in Chapter 12.

 Strong Frame Special Moment Frame and Yield-Link Are Listed in ANSI/AISC